julyskies/gohelpers/README.md

   This helper function returns an array of values as strings.
 These values are taken from the provided  `struct`.
 Behaviour is similar to the `Object.values()` from JS.

+- `RandomString(length int) string`

+  This helper function returns a random alphanumeric string of the provided length.

 ### Example

 ```go